yishuen/dsc-2-21-13-conjugate-prior-nyc-career-ds-102218/README.md

 ## Objectives

 You will be able to:
-* Understand and describe what a conjugate prior is.
+* Understand and describe what a conjugate prior is
-* Justify the use of a beta prior distribution for bernoulli experiments like a simple coin toss.
+* Justify the use of a beta prior distribution for bernoulli experiments like a simple coin toss
-* Get an overview of a number of different data distributions and their conjugate priors.
+* Get an overview of a number of different data distributions and their conjugate priors

 ## What Is a Conjugate Prior?